JereKuusela/valheim-world_edit_commands/publish/README.md

 	- Adds a parameter `baby` to the `spawn_object` command.
 	- Changes the `radius` and `rect` parameters to support ranges.
 	- Removes the `guide` parameter as obsolete (Infinity Hammer provides this).

-- v1.17
-	- Adds a new command `tweak_object` to take Spawner / Structure Tweaks command from the `object` command.
-	- Changes the `world_edit_aliases` command to use the substitution value from Server Devcommands mod (internal change).
-	- Fixes `spawn_object` removing the hunt mode of the bosses.